 This product is commonly used as an equine calming supplement.
 In one study, researchers in Australia fed 10 grams of added magnesium to horses (21 g total magnesium content in the diet) and observed a sedative-like calming effect that was comparable to a 0.04mg/kg bodyweight dosage of Acepromazine.

-According to the NRC, horses require 20 mg per kg of bodyweight of magnesium per day.
-For a 500 kg horse, this is an intake of 10 grams per day.
+According to the NRC, horses at maintenance require 15 mg per kg of bodyweight of magnesium per day.
+For a 500 kg horse, this is an intake of 7.5 grams per day.
 Performance horses or lactating mares require more per day.